Codecademy/docs/content/go/concepts/interfaces/interfaces.md

 In the above example,

 - The `marriage` interface has two methods `love` and `arranged`.
-- Structs `john` and `max` implements the `marriage` interface , note that neither `john` nor `max` has any explicit declaration to implement the interface.
+- Structs `john` and `max` implement the `marriage` interface.
+Note that neither `john` nor `max` has any explicit declaration to implement the interface.
 - As long as the struct has all the methods in the interface, it is said to implement the interface.
-- function `newLife` takes `marriage` interface as an argument.
+- The function `newLife` takes a `marriage` interface as an argument.
-- It's possible to call the `newLife` function with `john` and `max` structs.
+- It's possible to call the `newLife` function with the `john` and `max` structs.

-The advantage of using an interface is that any struct can be passed to the `newLife` function as long as it implements the `marriage` interface. and it is possible to change the implementation of the `love` and `arranged` methods in the `john` and `max` structs without affecting the `newLife` function.
+The advantage of using an interface is that any struct can be passed to the `newLife` function as long as it implements the `marriage` interface.
+It is possible to change the implementation of the `love` and `arranged` methods in the `john` and `max` structs without affecting the `newLife` function.

 It is also possible to make a new type and `newLife` can use it without changing the `newLife` function as long as the new type implements the `marriage` interface.